PDXpert PLM Software

-- Imported items that rely on collections (Part Types, Units of Measure, Make/Buy Categories, etc.) will only be matched to collection members that already exist in the Collection Explorer.
-However, you can force the system to create new members within selected collections by marking the Create missing collection member(s) checkbox.
-The new member is assigned only the name and default settings.
+Imported items that rely on collections (Part Types, Units of Measure, Make/Buy Categories, etc.) will only be matched to collection members that exist in the Collection Explorer.
+However, you can force the system to add new members within selected collections by marking the Create missing collection member(s) checkbox.
+The new member is given only the name, and the default settings are used for all other values.
 After importing your data, you should review all new collection members' attributes to ensure they're set correctly.

-- The first row of the import file (the "header" row) must contain the column names as defined in this reference, or must match a custom attribute name that's been defined on a Part Types or Document Types collection member.
-Custom attributes must be defined within PDXpert before importing the item file.
+The first row of the import file (the "header" row) must contain the column names as specified in this reference, or must match a custom attribute name that's been specified on a Part Types or Document Types collection member.
+Custom attributes must be specified within PDXpert before importing the item file.

 Importing new items §

-- If this import file specification doesn't define a column for a PDXpert data attribute, then the default collection member as defined in the Collection Explorer is applied to the new item.
-For example, the Item Master import template doesn't contain a column for BOM Type Code so each imported part is assigned the default member in the BOM Type Code collection, usually Direct material.
-Before importing, ensure each of your collections has been assigned an appropriate default member.
+- If this import file specification doesn't define a column for a PDXpert data attribute, then the new item uses the default collection member.
+For example, the Item Master import template doesn't contain a column for BOM Type Code so each imported part uses the default member in the BOM Type Codes collection, usually Direct material.
+Before importing, ensure each of your collections has the correct default member.

 - All columns except Number are optional.
-When a defined column is missing, then the default value (if any) for the column value is applied to the new item.
+When a specified column is missing, then the new item uses the default value (if any) for the column.

-- Attributes are assigned their default values (if any) unless a different value is provided in the specified column.
+- Attributes use their default values (if any) unless a different value is given in the column.